How to Build a P2P Payment App for Money Transfer?

-We have created a successful app for our client.
+We have created a successful P2P app for money transfer for our client.
 Users have chosen it as the main go-to platform for their cryptocurrency exchange needs.

 EXtoBit offers a wide range of available currency pairs, including BTC, BCC, ETC, XMR, LTC, ETH, DASH.
 This app also supports Visa/MasterCard deposits and withdrawals along with Qiwi.